 Step 3.
 Installing Drupal.

-First thing to do is to go to Drupal’s download page and download the latest stable version of Drupal, At the moment of writing this article it is version 8.0.2:
+The first thing to do is to go to Drupal’s download page and download the latest stable version of Drupal, At the moment of writing this article it is version 8.0.2:

 Unpack the Drupal archive to the document root directory in your server: